 The E-Myth Revisited by Michael Gerber

 Best of all, the author doesn’t just point out why these assumptions are wrong, but he then takes you through each step you should take if you wish to start a business of your own.
-He notes that there’s a difference between working on your business and working in your business, and shows you what successful businesses did to become a success.
+He notes a difference between working on your business and working in your business and shows you what successful businesses did to become a success.
 From beginning to end, he provides you with the tools you need to decide if you are likely to be a successful entrepreneur and what you need to do to take your idea from concept to realization.

 Profit First by Michael Michalowicz

-The author teaches entrepreneurs that instead of using the formula Sales – Expenses = Profit, they should instead look at it as Sales – Profit = Expenses.
+The author teaches entrepreneurs that instead of using the formula Sales – Expenses = Profit, they should look at it as Sales – Profit = Expenses.
 If your business is a cash-eating monster, he will teach you how to turn it into a money-making machine in no time.
 He concentrates on the things you can take to make this happen, and they include:

 - Four ways to simplify your accounting so that it becomes easier for your business to make a profit.

 - Learning to attain early, sustained profitability so that your chances of long-term growth are much better.